 Remember to do the monthly checks.
 Get your mammogram done.
 Please make sure to take the time to get your regular medical check-ups done.
 Lastly, help a friend and remind them to get their check-up done.
 Stay healthy!

 Update.
 It has been two years since my cancer diagnosis.
 Thank you to all who have reached out to see how I am doing.
-Things are still okay as long as I take my medicine, I am still cancer free today.
+Things are still okay, I am still cancer free today.
 I still go to the doctor for check-ups, but all is good again.

 Crochet for Those in Need